-Change is moving faster than ever, and it isn’t happening in a void.
+Change is moving faster than ever and it isn’t happening in a void.
 STEM (science, technology, engineering, and mathematics) has had a profound impact on the way we live and work.
-STEM classes affect what’s going on outside of the classroom.
-So it should be no surprise that they’re useful for everyone, even non-engineers.
+STEM classes for kids affect what’s going on outside of the classroom.
+So, it should be no surprise that they’re useful for everyone, even non-engineers.

 Applied STEM classes for kids and teens offer hands-on learning opportunities.

-Students get the opportunity to build, gain technological literacy.
-More importantly, they learn to react to failure with grace and a willingness to keep on innovating.
+Students will get the opportunity to build and gain technological literacy.
+In addition, they learn to react to failure with grace and a willingness to keep on innovating.
 Read ahead to learn more about STEM classes for kids: what they teach, which programs are the best, and the best way to get started.

 Top STEM Classes for Kids and Teens

 What are the STEM classes best suited for young students?
 Check out the below list for ideas on how to pick the ideal STEM course for your child: